Kofyar people: Culture and agriculture in the Kofyar homeland

 Robert Netting began anthropological research with the Kofyar in the early 1960s.
 In the Kofyar homeland population densities were high, approaching 500/km² in many areas.
 Netting's primary focus was on the Kofyar ecological adaptations, including the highly intensive agriculture being practiced and also the social institutions that were instrumental to sustainability.
 Much of the land was in annual cultivation, with animal herds providing dung compost for fertilizer, and steep hillsides were intricately terraced.
 Netting's Hill Farmers of Nigeria, a classic book in the field of cultural ecology, showed how social institutions such as household form and land tenure had adjusted to the intensive cultivation system.
 Netting compared adaptations of Kofyar and their neighbors to demonstrate Ester Boserup's thesis that agricultural intensification relates to the growth of increasingly dense population and decreasing per capita land area.
 Kofyar families farmed most intensively close to their homesteads while using less intensive bush and forest fallow systems, which required less investment, on more distant fields.
-Netting also observed that the Kofyar demonstrated a reversion to less labor-intensive long-fallow systems when land became available on the plains south of their traditional region.
-He further developed these ideas and placed the Kofyar within a much broader comparative context in his Smallholders, Householders.
+The Kofyar demonstrated a reversion to less labor-intensive long-fallow systems when land became available on the plains south of their traditional region.

+In The Agricultural Dilemma: How Not to Feed the World, anthropologist Glenn Stone used the Kofyar agricultural system as an example of productive, innovative, and sustainable agriculture without major reliance on externally purchased inputs.